 Again, however, the hypothesis encounters some rather inconsistent evidence.
-If a kind of secularism detrimental to distinctly stability is prevalent among sociologists and if there are no strong offsetting influences, then male sociologists, including those who do not marry sociology majors, should have unusually high divorce rates.
+If a kind of secularism distinctly detrimental to stability is prevalent among sociologists and if there are no strong offsetting influences, then male sociologists, including those who do not marry sociology majors, should have unusually high divorce rates.
 In fact, however, the overall divorce rate in our sample was not high relative to that of the total adult male population and not markedly higher than that of well-educated professionals, at least in the age range of 45 through 54.
 A 1960 census report (U.S. Bureau of the Census, 1963: Table 7) gives the percentage of ever-married males aged 45 through 54 who were still living with their first wives.
-For all white males the percentage was 72.6, and for white professional and technical workers with at least 16 years of schooling it was 86.6.17 In comparison, of our ever-married respondents in the same age range, exactly 80 percent (N = 95) were still living with their first wives.
-18 We have already pointed out that bias in the returns of our questionnaire may have led to an underestimation of the percentage of sociologists who had ever been divorced, but nevertheless, it seems likely that the divorce rate of male sociologists was somewhere between that for all males and that for other well-educated professionals.
+For all white males the percentage was 72.6, and for white professional and technical workers with at least 16 years of schooling it was 86.6.17 In comparison, of our ever-married respondents in the same age range, exactly 80 percent (N = 95) were still living with their first wives.18 We have already pointed out that bias in the returns of our questionnaire may have led to an underestimation of the percentage of sociologists who had ever been divorced, but nevertheless, it seems likely that the divorce rate of male sociologists was somewhere between that for all males and that for other well-educated professionals.
 19 If so, it can be characterized as only moderately high.

-17 We use census data on whites to compare with our data because less than two percent of our respondents were nonwhite.
+We use census data on whites to compare with our data because less than two percent of our respondents were nonwhite.

-18 The 95 percent confidence limits are 72 and 88 percent.
-Three of the respondents not living with their first wives were widowed rather than having been divorced, and widowhood also accounted for a small
+The 95 percent confidence limits are 72 and 88 percent.
+Three of the respondents not living with their first wives were wide